 - Is there a one-phase or two-phase model?

-Lower difficulty can be appealing but may come with tighter rules later.
-To better understand how challenge conditions affect real-world performance, let’s look at an example of a trader who adapted and succeeded:
+Lower difficulty can be appealing, but it may come with tighter rules later.
+To better understand how challenging conditions affect real-world performance, let’s look at an example of a trader who adapted and succeeded:

 Finally, ensure the firm fits your unique trader profile: